“Of all the paths you take in life, make sure a few of them are dirt.”

 Please follow these basic biking regulations:

-Helmets required in accordance with county ordinances.
-Children under the age of 16 required to wear helmets.
+Hiker-Biker and Drive-in campsites are located from Swains Lock to Cumberland.
 Please note: Potable water may not be available at each hiker/biker campsite.
 Please plan to bring water purification tablets with you.